-There is an evaluation charge per unit if no trouble is found and no repair is required.
+There is a 195.00 USD evaluation charge per unit if no problem is found and no repair is required.

-Unrepairable Units
+Irreparable Units

-Equipment which has been damaged due to customer negligence, or which has had parts removed, will be repaired at the prevailing flat repair fee, or on a time-and-material basis, whichever is higher and regardless of the warranty status.
-Any equipment that is determined irreparable will be returned to the customer.
-In the case of billable orders, the standard repair charges will be waived.
+Equipment which has been damaged due to customer negligence or which has parts removed will be repaired at prevailing flat repair fee or on a time and material basis, whichever is higher, regardless of the warranty status.
+Any equipment that we have determined to be irreparable, will be returned to the customer.
+A 195.00 USD evaluation fee will be assessed.
+This fee will be credited if the customer purchases a replacement unit within 30 days.